pudly/schmopera-hugo/content/articles/hued-songs.md

 </figure>

 Yet, Manuel continued, “Hued stories are joy and celebration.”
 At its core, the performance remained exactly that – a celebration – of artistry, of music, and of resilience.
 Capturing these themes, the griots excelled.
 Dancers Erika Loyola, Nicole Machado, and Stephan Saint Louis were mesmerizing under the helm of choreographer Michelle Grant Murray.
 Manuel’s commanding performance was joined by soprano Kyaunnee Richardson’s glittering vocals and a stunning and emotive turn from soprano Christine Jobson.
 Contralto Miriam King was an audience favourite, leading some of the show’s most moving moments, including a showstopping “Fix Me Jesus.”

+> As Hued Songs has proven, the results can only be spectacular.

 The griots’ roles were not fixed: singers danced, and dancers sang, all in service of a form of storytelling that was at once operatic in nature, and something entirely new.
 At the end of the performance, following remarks from Rowley, the audience was invited to stand and join in “Lift Every Voice & Sing.”
 Having journeyed through the story together, the audience were now a part of it.